axcoto/k8s-cni-ipsec/final/vagrant/README.md

 ```

 We also expose `admin.conf` so you can control the cluster easily by
-passing `--kubeconfig admin.conf` such as:
+passing `--kubeconfig admin.conf` direcly from your host machine:

 ```
 kubectl --kubeconfig admin.conf get nodes
 ```

-Note that it may take few minute for cluster to come up, depend on how
-fast the machine since we run 3 VM at a same time.

 Note that the cluster using *Kubernetes 1.7.2* so you may want to make
 sure your `kubectl` is at same version.